-If you like the taste of coconut, try replacing cows milk with coconut milk to make your coffee healthier.
+If you like the taste of coconut, try replacing cows milk with coconut milk.

 Quality oat milks contain naturally occurring beta glucans – a component of the oat cell wall which has been shown to help maintain healthy cholesterol levels.

-Oat milk is arguably the sweetest of the dairy-free milks – even the unsweetened ones contain the equivalent of around a teaspoon of sugar per 100ml.
-Therefore I would recommend consuming oat milk in moderation and avoiding it if you are following a low carb diet.
+Oat milk is one of the sweetest of the dairy-free milks.
+Even the unsweetened ones contain the equivalent of around a teaspoon of sugar per 100ml.
+Therefore we recommend consuming oat milk in moderation and avoiding it if you are following a low carb diet.